gino2010/GICG/README.md

 * [Python] version: 2.7
 * [Nmap] version: 6.47

-Note: You need install Nmap tools for running this project.
+Note: You need to install Nmap software for running this project.

-System
 License
 -------
 MIT